Skip to content

 clean_list as List<Email> = filter(inputs, valid email)

-// Email context + String param → resolves to transforms email
+// Email context + String param → resolves to creates email

 clean as Email = email(raw_input)